farmdawgnation/giterrific/README.md

 libraryDependencies += "net.databinder.dispatch" %% "dispatch-core" % "0.11.2"
 ```

-After you've done the above, you can instantiate a new instance of the GiterrificClient and start
-interacting with the Giterrific server.
+### Using the client

+To use the client, you'll need to have a Giterrific Server set up somewhere.
+Once you've done that
+you can start making requests against the repositories that server knows about.
+Below is some
+example code that uses the test repo that is a part of this project.

 ```scala
 // Import the client bindings